dmts-techtonic/masterclass-xai/README.md

 # DMTS Master Class for Explainable AI

 Welcome to the hands-on exercise for the DMTS Master Class on Explanable AI using LIME and SHAP frameworks.
 The hands-on exercise is in the form of Jupyter notebook (.ipynb file format).
 The python code for the exercise and the instructions to execute them are already in the provided Jupyter notebook.
-Paricipants are expected to read each of the instructions carefully and execute each of the steps in the given sequence.
+Paricipants are expected to read the instructions for each step carefully and execute the steps in exactly same sequence from top to bottom.
+No code change or new coding is required.

 ## Environment for the exercise
 In order to work on the hands-on execise, a Jupyter notebook runtime environment is required.
 We recommend participants to use Google Colab for this exercise.
 Google Colab or “the Colaboratory” is a free cloud service hosted by Google proving a free Jupyter notebook environment for writing and executing python code.
 Colab requires no setup to use and all the python libraries required for the hands-on exercise are already preinstalled.